 - From the airport – Belgrade Nikola Tesla Airport (BEG) is 18 kilometers west of the city center.
 You can take Bus 72, which you can get at the Terminal 1 departures level.
 Running two times per hour from 4:00 – midnight, the trip will take about an hour and will bring you to Zelini Venac market.
 You can buy a ticket on the bus for 150 RSD.
 You can also take the A1 minibus, which goes to Fontana (Novi Beograd) and Slavija Square.
 You can buy the ticket on the bus for 300 RSD.
 The buses are air-conditioned and more tourist-friendly than the local bus.
 The journey will take up to 40 minutes.
 You can also take a taxi – all fares are fixed in advance and range from 1400 – 2200 RSD, depending on where you’re heading.
 Some taxi companies charge luggage fees.

 - From the main train station – Most domestic and international trains arrive and depart from Beograd Centar, also known as Prokop.
 As the station is located in the heart of the city, walk, take public transit, hail a taxi, or use a ride-share to reach your hotel or other accommodation.
 Bolt is the go-to app used by locals.

 - From the main bus terminal – Coaches arrive and depart from Belgrade Bus Station (BAS).
 Same as the train station, the bus terminal is located in the heart of the city, so take your choice of transport options.

 2) There are various ways to navigate Belgrade:

-- Ride sharing – As mentioned above, use Bolt to quickly and cheaply move about the city.
-It operates similar to Uber.
+- Ridesharing – As mentioned above, use Bolt to quickly and cheaply move about the city.
+It operates similarly to Uber.

 - Bikes – You can rent bikes from numerous places to easily get around the city.
 Be careful though, as the traffic is quite heavy, especially in Belgrade’s center.